vergauwenthomas/MetObs_toolkit/docs/paper/paper.md

 \autoref{fig:overview_fig} gives an overview of the main framework of the MetObs-toolkit, but it is an evolving project that responds to the community's needs and input.
 As an example, the development of a graphical user interface (GUI) for the toolkit is planned.
 A GUI would increase the ease of use by enabling to create templates, adjust QC settings and plot data interactively.

-It is to be expected that some novel functionalities will be added in the coming years and the documentation will be updated accordingly.

 # Acknowledgments